-The Board will analyze the effects of these pronouncements and plans to adopt them as applicable by their effective date.
+The Board will analyze the effects of these pronouncements and adopt them if applicable, on the date they become effective.

 C. Assets, Liabilities, Deferred Outflows / Inflows of Resources and Net Position / Fund Balance

 Deposits and Investments

 Cash and cash equivalents include cash on hand, demand deposits and short-term investments with a maturity date within three months of the date acquired by the Board.
 Investments are stated at fair value.